Holidays in Slovenia – 10 reasons to choose Slovenia for your next holiday

 6: A land of endless sights to see

-Slovenia’s landscape is packed with beauty, diversity and history.
-One of the best ways to see it is either by hot air balloon or a scenic flight.
+Holidays in Slovenia are packed with beauty, diversity and history.
+One of the best ways to see the landscape is either by hot air balloon or a scenic flight.
 If you prefer to keep your feet firmly on the ground, then a bus tour will easily get you to many of the best places along with the best towns and cities.
 A slower, but more enjoyable way to see the sights is by bicycle.
 Slovenia is a bicycle friendly country, and you’ll find roads full of cyclists on sunny days.

 7: A land of castles and churches

 All countries have castles and churches we know, but none as many as Slovenia.
 With centuries of invasions from various tribes and conquering nations, Slovenia has seen an abundance of castles, manors and fortresses come and go.
 Many are in ruins, while many more are still standing and have been restored to their former glory.
 Some you can even stay the night in.
 But most of all, many occupy the most stunning locations imaginable.
-Bled Castle is the most famous, sitting on a cliff-top overlooking this stunning location.
+Bled Castle is the most popular among people taking their holidays in Slovenia.
+It sits on a cliff-top overlooking this stunning location.
 The capital is centred around the Ljubljana Castle, and in the west is the amazing Predjama Castle, which is an impenetrable fortress sitting halfway up the side of cliff.
 Not to be outdone, almost everywhere you look you will see a church on every mountainside or hilltop.
 Many churches were built in these daring locations to provide sanctuary for locals during raids.

 8: A land of caves